 Using multi-touch attribution to reassess mid-funnel marketing

-The Google Media Lab team manages media strategy for all of Google’s advertising campaigns, including Google Store (available in the Netherlands, Belgium, Denmark, and Finland), our online retail platform selling devices such as the Google Pixel and Google Nest.
+The Google Media Lab team manages media strategy for all of Google’s advertising campaigns, including Google Store, our online retail platform selling devices such as the Google Pixel and Google Nest.
 While we use a variety of digital marketing channels to reach users, those in the mid-funnel — such as display and video — have often been overlooked in favour of what we’ve typically considered more cost-effective channels.

 The key to shifting our approach was knowing which consumer touchpoints actually drive sales.
 Last-click attribution, currently in place in many marketing campaigns, tends to undervalue mid-funnel marketing channels.
 However, advertising channels don’t work in silos.
 We knew it was important to improve our attribution to better allocate our budget.

 To understand the value of the mid-funnel, we worked closely with the Google Store marketing team to run in-house data analyses, testing real-world digital advertising campaigns across 14 markets.1 The analytics team built a custom attribution model with Ads Data Hub and then used prospecting tactics to reach audiences that were in the market for smartphones on channels such as Display & Video 360, Google Display Ads, and YouTube.
 The analysis showed that these tactics play a much bigger role than we initially thought.